 Those are the two main things that a patient can do to help the dentist.

-Now he has to do his bit!
+Now your dentist has to do his bit!

 First, a surface anesthetic gel.
 This numbs the gum before you get the shot, but the dentist has to get a few things right.
 He needs to use a good quality product.
 The best I've found is from a compounding pharmacy in Nashville, and the gel is called Tricaine Blue TAG.

 Next, the dentist needs to dry the gum with a cotton wool roll before he puts the gel on.
 Then he needs to let the gel sit in place for at least 3 minutes.
 Even better is 5 minutes.
 Some dentists get a little impatient or restless while the surface anesthetic gel is sitting there, but it's definitely worth waiting that little extra time!

 So far, so good!